 The financial instruments used by private companies for project financing range from grants to concessional debts and equity to purely commercial debt.
 Grants and concessional finance have accounted for almost negligible shares in worldwide financing renewable projects at 0.5 and 4 percent, respectively, but concessional finance is used mainly in transmission and distribution operations.
 With utility-scale assets, such as costly solar and wind project, it has been the most widely used option.
 While this is still the case, lenders and renewables sponsors are still reluctant to fund big projects, because of unforeseen market risks, operational risks as well as raw material risks, which can be too costly given the long-term investment returns.

 As financing options increase in renewable energy, the volume of renewable investments is poised to change dramatically due to the unprecedented mobilization around the world with major concerns over air quality and the subsequent pledges and agreement to curtail carbon emissions.
 While public investments will still be a catalyst in further encouraging renewable investments, the growing interest of private companies is set to continue in the years ahead.
-What happens next in the world of renewables is inextricably linked not only with the U.S., China
+What happens next in the world of renewables is inextricably linked not only with the U.S., China India - the biggest energy consumers but also to other emerging economies that will define the share of renewables in the global energy mix.

 - Opinions expressed in this piece are the author’s own and do not necessarily reflect Anadolu Agency's editorial policy.